Skip to Content

 Seasonal Garden Maintenance Tasks

-• Clean and oil garden tools to prevent rust
+• Cleaning and sharpening tools to prevent rust and disease spread

 Common Winter Gardening Challenges